 We’ve kept it going ever since, even now that we’re all back in the U.S. Our recipes represent our own culinary genealogy, from the simple to complex, the traditional to the reinvented.

 (It’s the nectar of the gods, is what it is.)

-Grew up in upstate New York delivering newspapers, shooting marbles, and accidentally crashing questionably maintained snowmobiles into neighboring garages (okay, just the once).
-Had a couple stints in the restaurant world, rising from modest beginnings as a Burger King sandwich assembler to Holiday Inn busboy and line cook, to cooking at the family’s Chinese restaurant, while also learning the finer points of Cantonese cooking from his immigrant parents.
+Grew up in upstate New York, working through high school and college in restaurants with his father, a chef.
+Rose from modest beginnings as a Burger King sandwich assembler to Holiday Inn busboy and line cook, to cooking at the family’s Chinese restaurant, while also learning the finer points of Cantonese cooking from his immigrant parents.
 Specializes in all things Cantonese and American Chinese takeout.

 Born in Shanghai, and arrived in the U.S. at age 16.
 Pretty much a boss when it comes to languages, being fluent in both English and three separate Chinese dialects.
 And boy, can she fold a spring roll (the rest of ours tend to just fall apart.
 It’s sad).
-Plus, she’s the only one in the family who’s actually good at reading Chinese, so she’s our professional menu-translator when we’re tooling around Beijing.
+Plus, she’s the only one in the family who’s actually good at reading Chinese, so she’s our professional menu-translator when we’re eating our way through China.

-Notoriously unable to follow a recipe (usually preferring to freestyle it), Kaitlin’s the family artist, knitter, chunky-sweater-obsessed crazy shopper, and keeper of an unreasonably detailed knowledge bank of Korean pop music.
+Notoriously unable to follow a recipe (usually preferring to freestyle it), Kaitlin’s the family artist, chunky-sweater-obsessed knitter, and keeper of an unreasonably detailed knowledge bank of Korean pop music.
 The master of all things sauces and condiments on the blog (her chili oil is legendary) and steward of our drool-worthy Instagram account.

 Check out this “Behind the Blog” feature we made with Food Network!